How does climate change affect mental health?

 The Climate and Health Program lead a study to better understand how climate change affects mental health in Oregon, particularly among youth populations.
 In partnership with the

 University of Oregon’s Suicide Prevention Lab

 , the program summarized findings from a series of youth focus groups, listening circles, key informant interviews, and literature review.
 In June 2021, the program hosted an informational webinar and in November 2021, a virtual meeting with youth to share preliminary findings.
-A final report will be available in June 2022.
+Read a summary of the youth virtual gathering

 2014 Oregon Climate and Health Profile Report